Muscovado sugar is unrefined cane sugar that contains natural molasses. It has a rich brown color, moist texture, and toffee-like taste.

 Granulated white sugar is the worst substitute, as it doesn’t contain molasses.

-Muscovado sugar — also called Barbados sugar, khandsari, or khand — is unrefined cane sugar that still contains molasses, giving it a dark brown color and the texture of wet sand.
+Muscovado sugar — also called Barbados sugar, khandsari, or khand — is unrefined cane sugar that still contains molasses, giving it a dark brown color and texture similar to that of wet sand.

 It’s most similar to other unrefined cane sugars like jaggery and panela, but brown sugar can be used as a substitute as well.